Aluminium Anodizing Dyes

 They are used in various application likes Building exteriors, Appliances, Vents, awnings, dust covers, light fixtures, storm doors, window frames, mailboxes, bathroom accessories, patio covers, and wall switch plates for buildings.
 Display cases, pans, coolers, and grills for the food industry.
 Tables, beds, files and storage chests for homes and offices.
 Golf carts, boats, and camping/fishing equipment for the leisure industry etc.

-Details and process of Aluminium Dyes:-
+Details and process of Aluminium Dyes

 The procedure consists in producing artificially on the metal surface of porous oxide coating of suitable thickness and bath dyeing of this coating in solution of dyes.
 Dyestuffs assure level dyeing of the anode coatings and give dyeing with good or very good fastness.
 The pre-treatment of metal surface consist of common operations, such as: